The Victoria Park/Pakapakanthi (Park 16) Wetland is now open for families to enjoy.

 Things to do at Victoria Park:

-For more information and all enquiries please visit the BHKC Storm Water website.
+For more information and all enquiries please visit the Adelaide Park Lands Association website or the BHKC Storm Water website.

 At Play & Go Adelaide we make every effort to provide accurate information to the best of our knowledge at the time of publication.
 We recommend confirming times, dates and details directly before making any plans as details may be subject to change.

-Image Source: BHKC Storm Water website and Play & Go
+Image Source: all photos by Play & Go

 Want to get all the latest events and activities straight to your inbox?